jmeade11/FEWD/Class 9/codealong/README.md

 ##### Variables in Practice

 We're learning about variables today.
 For this exercise the goal is to increment the score by 1 each time its scorebox is clicked.
 To accomplish this, we'll use a variable to store the current value of the score for each of the home and away teams.
-We'll then use the jQuery ```text()``` method to update the score displayed on the page.
+We'll then use the jQuery ```.text()``` method to update the score displayed on the page.

 So the steps are: